iranroman/musicinformationretrieval.com/README.md

 Instructional material for the [Music Information Retrieval Workshop](https://ccrma.stanford.edu/workshops/music-information-retrieval-mir) at CCRMA, Stanford University, 2014.

-**To be notified when registration for the 2015 workshop is available, [click here](https://docs.google.com/forms/d/1OcSda5f5fY_jhx1dEC02GNY2UAX1OveSoBf49QYa1rE/viewform?usp=send_form).**
+**To register for the 2015 workshop, please [click here](https://ccrma.stanford.edu/workshops/music-information-retrieval-mir-2015).**

 How to Use This Repo
 --------------------